archrave/VCart-E-commerce-App/README.md

 ```
 flutter run
 ```
-(Must have flutter in the system PATH, and USB Debugging enabled if you're using an Andriod device)
+(Must have flutter in the system PATH, and USB Debugging enabled if you're using an Android device)